Ahm15275097/Computer-Systems-Architecture/Assignment2.md

 When an error occurs on the windows 10 platform a blue screen appears and the system has crashed.
 This is when the operating system has arrived at a condition where the program can no longer run.
 Microsoft gives the user many tools and alot of assistance to try and find a solution.
 For example, the user can refresh the system, do a system restore or go back to previous build.
 There is alot of help for the user.

+The way the MAC operating system assists with errors is by giving the user error codes.
+This isn't very useful because there aren't fully described solutions for the user.

+**Performance**

+Windows 10 and MAC os perform vey well, however micorosft operating system has the potential to perform even better because it is not restricted by hardware.
+High performing additional hardware can easily be integrated into the operating system.
+This can't be said about the MAC operating system as apple make thier own hardware, improving their system is very difficult.